iiasa/message-ix-models/doc/global/land_use/livestock.rst

 ~~~~~~~~~~~~~~~~~~
 In general, the number of animals of a given species and production type in a particular production system and Supply Unit is an endogenous variable.
 This means that it will decrease or increase in relation to changes in
 demand and the relative profitability with respect to competing activities.
+Switches between production systems allow feedstuffs to be substituted
+and livestock production to intensify or extensify
+in response to changes in relative factor prices, and to land values in particular.

 Herd dynamics constraints need however to be respected.
 First, dairy herds are constituted of adult females and followers, and expansion therefore occurs in predefined proportions in the two groups.
 Moreover,
 for regions where the specialized meat herds are insignificant (no suckler cows), expansion of meat animals (surplus heifers and males) is also assumed proportional in size to the dairy herd.